The difficulty of obtaining a building permit in Puerto Rico depends primarily on two things:

 What do you plan to build and where?

-So, with the zoning and the regulations at hand, be it POT or Reglamento Conjunto , you can find out if what you want to build, or what is already built on your property is allowed.
+So, with the zoning and the regulations at hand, be it POT or Reglamento Conjunto, you can find out if what you want to build, or what is already built on your property is allowed.
 But read carefully!
-As the regulations can be tricky to the untrained eye and some measurements might have to be taken in order to determine areas and spacing between structures or other properties.
+As the regulations can be tricky to the untrained eye and some measurements might have to be taken, in order to determine areas and spacing between structures or other properties.

-Finally, if what you want to build is allowed in the regulations and your property DOES NOT HAVE any illegal construction (constructions without permits that are not allowed according to the regulations) and is not in a flood zone, then the process should be very straight forward if all documents are filed promptly and correctly.
+Finally, if what you want to build is allowed in the land use ordinance and your property DOES NOT HAVE any illegal construction (constructions without permits that are not allowed according to the regulations) and is not in a flood zone, then the process should be very straight forward if all documents are filed promptly and correctly.
 Now, if what you want to build is not allowed by the regulations and/or the property currently has illegal constructions that are not allowed under the regulations, then you must request a variance of the regulations or variación.
 A variación can take a considerable amount of time.
 After all, you’re asking the government to bend the rules for you, so what do you expect?
 From our experience, many projects fall under the second category.
 So, no wonder many complain on how long the process takes.

 Who are you hiring to take you thru the process?

 Now this is the primary cause of difficulty in obtaining permits.
 In Puerto Rico you have “gestores” or people who are hired to procure permits at the different governmental agencies and you have licensed professionals like engineers, architects, surveyors, etc. Usually the “gestores” have no preparation in construction or even in the permitting process.
 Many rely on a trial and error method or a word of mouth approach to determine regulatory compliance.
 As you can imagine, they are usually cheaper but their approach is not the most effective.
-However to be fair, there are some “gestores” which are excellent at what they do, know their business extremely well and can put to shame any licensed professional, but they’ll cost you the same or more as they do.
+However to be fair, there are some “gestores” which are excellent at what they do, know their business extremely well and can put to shame any licensed professional, but they’ll cost you the same or more as professionals do.

 Then you have the licensed professionals who usually certify the plans.
 They are usually more knowledgeable of the permitting process.
 But the fact that they are licensed professionals does not necessarily mean that they know the permitting process.
 That is precisely the reason, that some licensed professionals hire “gestores” to do this job.